AudioFluff/PyPhonic/docs/faq.rst

 your code will throw an error.
 You can always upgrade the PyTorch version used by the VST using `python.exe -m pip` from a command prompt window, if they release an update.
 We will try to keep the VST up-to-date with the latest PyTorch version and are keenly watching developments here.

+8. How do I get best audio quality?

+In general, experiment with the latency (buffer size) in your DAW.
+Higher latencies mean larger buffers, so the amount of data moved in one go is more, and the overheads of moving it are comparatively less.
+However, it means the amount of data your code has to process in one go is also higher.
+So, you might have to experiment with the buffer size to get the best audio quality.

+For networked audio, choosing buffer sizes that are powers of 2 seems to work best (128 - 2.9ms at 44.1kHz, 256, 512, 1024 etc).